47degrees/ArrowInPractice/README.md

 Please, iterate [GetCharacterDetails Endpoint](https://github.com/47deg/ArrowInPractice/blob/master/ENDPOINTS.md#get-http00008080charactersid) one more time to achieve asynchrony without relying on the Ktor framework as is.

+## 7. Monad Comprehensions

+Iterate the previous exercise to use "Monad bindings" (Monad Comprehensions).
+Check the [official Arrow docs](https://arrow-kt.io/docs/patterns/monad_comprehensions/) for more details on how those are implemented in Arrow.

 # Serialization

 All content negotiation (serialization / deserialization) is handled using the `Ktor` built in `Jackson` support.